Memetic / PepeCoin (MEME) Trading Down 14.2% Over Last 7 Days

-Memetic / PepeCoin (CURRENCY:MEME) traded up 13.2% against the US dollar during the one day period ending at 9:00 AM ET on August 30th.
-Memetic / PepeCoin has a market capitalization of $1.44 million and $22,455.00 worth of Memetic / PepeCoin was traded on exchanges in the last 24 hours.
-One Memetic / PepeCoin coin can now be purchased for about $0.0483 or 0.00000099 BTC on cryptocurrency exchanges.
-Over the last seven days, Memetic / PepeCoin has traded down 14.2% against the US dollar.
+Memetic / PepeCoin (CURRENCY:MEME) traded up 13.2% against the US dollar during the 24-hour period ending at 0:00 AM ET on August 30th.
+During the last week, Memetic / PepeCoin has traded down 14.2% against the US dollar.
+One Memetic / PepeCoin coin can currently be purchased for approximately $0.0483 or 0.00000099 BTC on major exchanges.
+Memetic / PepeCoin has a total market cap of $1.44 million and approximately $22,455.00 worth of Memetic / PepeCoin was traded on exchanges in the last day.

 - Dash (DASH) traded 2% lower against the dollar and now trades at $236.30 or 0.00484398 BTC.